goliao/creditcip/creditmigration/db/readme.txt

 deduped by various conflict resolvation with bbg and finally deduping by ascending deal_no
 # generated using 'gen_bondref.R'

+'db/bondref.RData'
+bondref generated from sdc data, unique in pk, deal_no; deduped by various conflict resolvation with bbg and finally deduping by ascending deal_no
+# generated using 'gen_bondref.R'
+pk is actually ticker from sdc dataset

 'bondrefall.RData'
-this has the undedubed version of bondref even when tehre are no pks
+this has the undedubed version of bondref even when tehre are no pks here pk is actually parsekeyable, and ticker is from figi